 A former fan of the Manchester punk/new wave band, Magazine, is this morning at the centre of a musical controversy after he wondered quite why he had sold a CD by the band's erstwhile bass guitarist, Barry Adamson, on eBay.

-Moys Kenwood, a massive fan of Howard Devoto, the founding member of Magazine, acquired the CD, As Above, So Below, for £1 in a Manchester charity shop shortly before flying out to live in Bangkok, Thailand, but reasoned that, because it didn't initially 'tickle his fancy', he'd sell it on the auction site.
+Moys Kenwood, a massive fan of the Manchester music scene, acquired the CD, As Above, So Below, for £1 in a Manchester charity shop shortly before flying out to live in Bangkok, Thailand, but reasoned that, because it didn't initially 'tickle his fancy', he'd sell it on the auction site.

 Having loaded it onto his computer's iTunes facility, he flogged it for £2.75.